9 Ways Professional Organizers Charge Clients for Shopping and Research

-Recently, I was asked by a student, “I just spent hours preparing an organizing plan of action, researching products, and shopping for a client, should charge her for this?”
+Recently, I was asked by a student, “I just spent hours preparing an organizing plan of action, researching products, and shopping for a client.
+Should I charge her for this?”

 Great questions!
-Research can be time-consuming especially until you have built your resources toolkit that you can pull from for future projects.
-I think you said you were building an excel spreadsheet with products.
+I think you said you were creating an excel spreadsheet with products.
 That is an excellent option.
+Research can be time-consuming, especially until you have built your resources toolkit that you can pull from for future projects.
 Other ideas:

 - Building “wish lists” or “favorites” on Amazon, The Container Store, Bed Bath Beyond, Target, etc.

 - The Residential Organizing Guidebook in the Certified Master Professional Organizer course training materials has many product ideas.

 I am happy to hear the Organizing Plan of Action (OPA) helped you plan the project.
 It gives me a clear direction on what the client wants to accomplish.
 As far as time spent researching, shopping, and preparing an OPA, here are a few ideas:

 - Set a time limit of how much time you will spend at no cost, i.e., 15 minutes and anything over that you will bill at your hourly rate